-- Only PX3, PX3TS, PXC or Legrand PDUs support DX2-DH2C2. - Up to one DX2-DH2C2 package can be connected per PX3, PX3TS, PXC or Legrand PDU. - Only the door handles sold with DX2-DH2C2 are supported. - NO asset management strips can be connected simultaneously. - No hot plugging or swapping with door handles while DX2-DH2C2 is being connected to a PDU. - That is, no connection or disconnection of door handles at that time. - DX2-DH2C2 supports a maximum cabling length of 29 feet (9 meters) instead of 98 feet (30 meters).
-For details, see Supported Maximum Sensor Distance (on page 75).
+- Only PX3, PX3TS, PXC, SRC or Legrand PDUs support DX2-DH2C2. - Up to one DX2-DH2C2 package can be connected per PX3, PX3TS, PXC, SRC or Legrand PDU. - Always connect DX2-DH2C2 directly to the sensor port.
+If you are cascading with other sensors, the DX2-DH2C2 must be in the first position, directly connected to the sensor port. - Only the door handles sold with DX2-DH2C2 are supported. - No asset management strips can be connected simultaneously. - No hot plugging or hot swapping with door handles while DX2-DH2C2 is being connected to a PDU or SRC. - That is, no connection or disconnection of door handles when they are powered. - DX2-DH2C2 supports a maximum cabling length of 29 feet (9 meters) instead of 98 feet (30 meters).
+For details, see Supported Maximum Sensor Distance (on page 77).